 Skip to main content

-Set net fishing controls
+Set net fishing rules, restrictions and bans

 Restrictions under the Public Safety and Nuisance Bylaw